bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### Newest: 5/20/2024 - More updates to action selection.
+Ok, I'm going to try to freeze for a bit except for important bugfixes.
-### Newest: 5/20/2024 - Minor overhaul of action selection.
+- 5/20/2024 - Minor overhaul of action selection.
 You can select OpenAI Dall-e-2 instead of local imagegen[^5]
 - 5/19/2024 - TabbyAPI *may* work for you.
 Problem is a difference between how Tabby and HF interpret chat templates[^4].
 - 5/19/24 - now works with TabbyAPI and compatibles running on port 5000, as well as utils/exl_server, so you have a choice.
 - 5/19/24: try rollover of character image.
 Will now display character memory. takes a few (4-5?) steps before memory forms, so be patient.